Cleopatra (1917 film): Preservation status

 Filmmaker and film historian Phillip Dye reconstructed Cleopatra on video, titled Lost Cleopatra, editing together still picture montages combined with the surviving film clip.
 The script is based on the original scenario with modifications based on research into censorship reports, reviews of the film and synopses from period magazines.
 Dye screened the film at the Hollywood Heritage Museum on February 8, 2017.
 The full reconstruction has not been officially released publicly.

+Only a 20 second fragment was believed to survive until August 22, 2023, when an additional 40-second fragment was found packaged with a 1920s toy film projector on eBay, and then uploaded to YouTube.